lucia-auth/lucia/documentation/docs/05_server-apis/lucia.md

 ### validateFormSubmission

 Checks if the form submission was made by an authenticated user.
-The access token should be sent inside the form with a name of "\_lucia".
+An input with a name of "\_lucia" should hold the value of the access token.
 Works both in actions and endpoints.
 The request body should not be tampered with (`formData()`) before calling it.

 ```ts
 const validateFormSubmission: (